The Rich Man and Lazarus

 Clothed in Purple and Fine Linen

 The rich man is dressed in purple and fine linen, and he feasts lavishly every day.
-Purple dye was extracted from sea snails — a painstaking process that made it astronomically expensive.
+These are not random details.
+Purple dye was extracted from sea snails—a painstaking process that made it astronomically expensive.
 Only royalty and the ultra-wealthy wore it.
 Fine linen was the fabric of the priestly garments.
 Together, purple and fine linen paint a picture of someone dressed like royalty and priesthood combined.

-Israel was the richest nation on earth — not in gold, but in covenant privilege.
+Israel was the richest nation on earth—not necessarily in gold, but in covenant privilege.
 They feasted on the Word of Yahuah every day.
+They had the Scriptures, the prophets, the priesthood, and the presence of the Almighty dwelling among them.

 He Calls Abraham “Father”

 Notice that the rich man, from his place of torment, cries out to “Father Abraham.”
-This is exactly what the Jewish leaders said to Yahushua:
+This is exactly what the Jewish leaders did in their confrontation with Yahushua.

 A Kingdom of Priests That Kept to Itself

 Yahuah called Israel to be “a kingdom of priests and a holy nation” (Exodus 19:5–6).
-A priest serves others — he stands between Yahuah and the people to bring them together.
+A priest serves others—he stands between Yahuah and the people to bring them together.
+Israel was supposed to be a priestly nation for the whole world.
 But much of Israel turned inward.
-They hoarded the covenant blessings and ignored the starving nations at their gate.
+They hoarded the covenant blessings, built walls around them, and ignored the starving nations at their gate.

 Pride.
-Plenty.
+Plenty of food.
 Careless ease.
 Neglect of the poor.
 That is the rich man in the parable.
+That is Israel as Yahushua saw it—feasting while the nations starved at the gate.

 Part III — Lazarus and the Dogs: The Gentile World